Once you have enough money to cover your needs then money is just a game.

 This is relative.
 What’s considered a comfortable lifestyle varies from person to person, but generally, people need a lot less stuff than they think in order to be comfortable.
 Most importantly, to achieve comfort, everyone must have their psychological needs taken care of, and their health covered.
 Everything else is of secondary importance.

-Events such as the Gamestop and AMC short squeeze proved the power and dominance of the (smaller in size but larger in number) retail investor over larger players.
+The recent Gamestop and AMC short squeeze proved the power and dominance of the (smaller in size but larger in number) retail investor over larger players.
 The general population is strong and powerful when we work together.

 If you look at self-made billionaires, most don’t actually overindulge in luxury.
-Their frugal nature is what allowed them to reach that level of wealth and they don’t change that when they reach wealthy status.
+Their frugal nature is what allowed them to reach that level of wealth and they often don’t change that when they reach wealthy status.
 At that point, they have more money than they could ever spend and yet they continue to try to get more.
 And it’s definitely not because they need more.